 They also conducted interviews and a focus group with cancer patients and their families.
 Sixteen people took part.
 They came from diverse backgrounds and varied in terms of age, gender, ethnicity, marital status, stage of cancer and cancer type.

 Thirteen of these respondents were cancer patients and three were patients' family members.

-The Geographical Information Systems (GIS) maps provide a visual overview of where cancer support services are based.
-They mapped the locations of 1182 anonymised Toynbee Hall clients, approximately 200 of whom live in Tower Hamlets and then added another layer to show the poverty in Tower Hamlets based on the Index of Multiple Deprivation (Department for Communities and Local Government, 2011).
+The Geographical Information Systems (GIS) map (figure 3.) provide a visual overview of where cancer support services are based.

+They mapped the locations of 1,182 anonymised Toynbee Hall clients, approximately 200 of whom live in Tower Hamlets, and then added another layer to show the poverty in Tower Hamlets based on the index of multiple deprivation (Department for Communities and Local Government, 2011).

 Different types of services were then identified in the map to show their availability in socially-excluded areas in Tower Hamlets.

-Toynbee Hall's Clients in Tower Hamlets
+Figure 3.
+Toynbee Hall clients in Tower Hamlets